Storage

 • For SSD, expanding the disk size also changes the IOPS value proportionally.

-• Standard and high-memory servers allow storage size to be changed.
-Whether to expand the storage varies depending on the type of the connected server or the type of the storage.
+• Standard and high-memory servers allow the storage size to be changed.
+Whether to expand the storage varies depending on the type of the connected server or the type of the storage volume.
 To check whether to expand the storage, see Resizability in Storage details.

-The following describes how to expand the storage size on NAVER Cloud Platform console:
+To expand the storage size from the NAVER Cloud Platform console:

 1. In the Classic environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.